-Pipe Connections
+Pipe Connections.

-1. Connect the suction pipe from the pump to the 11⁄4 inch BSP connection.
-A 11⁄4 inch non- return valve should be fitted in the suction line near to the filter.
-It is important that when the pump is switched on water is immediately being returned to the backflushing rotor inside the filter.
+1. Connect the suction pipe from the pump to the 2 inch B.S.P. pipe which is off-centre at the top of the filter.
+A 2" non- return valve should be fitted in the suction line near to the filter.
+It is important that when the pump is switched on water is immediately being returned to the back flushing rotor inside the filter